getify/Functional-Light-JS/apA.md

 Looks almost identical to above.
 Almost!

 **Note:** This above snippet uses `transformers.compose(..)` since the library provides it, but in this case our `compose(..)` from Chapter 4 would produce the same outcome.
+In other words, composition itself isn't a transducing-sensitive operation.

 The composed function in this snippet is named `transformer` instead of `transducer`.
 That's because if we call `transformer(listCombination)` (or `transformer(strConcat)`), we won't get a straight up transduce-reducer function as earlier.

 `transducers.map(..)` and `transducers.filter(..)` are special helpers that adapt regular predicate or mapper functions into functions that produce a special transform object (with the transducer function wrapped underneath); the library uses these transform objects for transducing.
-The extra capabilities of their transform object abstraction are beyond what we'll explore, so consult the library's documentation for more information.
+The extra capabilities of this transform object abstraction are beyond what we'll explore, so consult the library's documentation for more information.

-Since calling `transformer(..)` produces a transform object and not a typical two-arity transducer-reducer function, the library also provides a `toFn(..)` adapter to make the transform object suitable for use with native array `reduce(..)`:
+Since calling `transformer(..)` produces a transform object and not a typical two-arity transducer-reducer function, the library also provides `toFn(..)` to adapt the transform object to be useable by native array `reduce(..)`:

 ```js
 words.reduce(